hjiang895/Problem-Set-1/README.md

 4. In the pop-up window that opens, start typing ``GitHub``, and the GitHub: commands will appear.
 Select ``GitHub: Clone``.

 5. Paste the URL from Part 1 in the first box, and the path to the **course folder** you created to Part 1 followed by the name of your respository in the second box.
-Here's what the box looks like on my computer:
+Here's what the box looks like on my computer.
+You can see that the repository URL ends in `ps1.git`, while the destination directory ends in `ps1`.
+Yours will look similar, except the repository URL will end in `ps1-yourusername.git`, and you should choose a directory on your computer that ends in `ps1-yourusername`.

 <img src="img/clone-window.png" width="700"  />

 6. Click the ``Clone`` button.
-This will copy your personal `ps1` repository to your computer.
+This will copy your personal `ps1-yourusername` repository to your computer.
 If you get an error message in red letters, you are probably not following the directions, so try again!

 **NOTE:** If you end up with an empty repository following these instructions, [use the GitHub Desktop app](https://desktop.github.com) to do your cloning and your other GitHub activities, as needed.
 You are free to use the GitHub Desktop application for this class.